 Country-specific entry forms often ask directly about criminal history.
 You may need to disclose sex offenses, felony convictions, arrests, or pending charges depending on the destination.

-Read every question literally.
+Read every question carefully.
 Visa officers use your answers to assess entry restrictions and travel limitations.

 In Canada, the UK, and Australia, a sex offense or other felony can trigger refusal.
-China and India may bar registered sex offenders outright.
+China may also impose strict entry restrictions on registered sex offenders based on record review.

 If a form asks about convictions, disclose them truthfully.
-Omission can lead to denial at the border or deportation later.
+Omitting information can lead to denial at the border or deportation later.

-When in doubt, check the consulate’s instructions before you apply.
-Keep your records accurate.
+When in doubt, check the consulate’s instructions before you apply and keep your records accurate.

 What the 21-Day Travel Rule Requires

-Under International Megan’s Law, if you are a registered sex offender planning international travel, you must notify your local sex offender registry at least 21 days before departure.
+Under International Megan’s Law, if you’re a registered sex offender planning international travel, you must notify your local sex offender registry at least 21 days before your departure date.

-This notification process is not optional.
-It is a core element of travel compliance.
+This notification process is mandatory.
+It’s a core part of travel compliance.
 You should provide:

 - your travel dates;